OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 * Query all users and their roles
 * Delete a role

-Note : this sample doesn't contain any particular configuration.
+Note: this sample doesn't contain any particular configuration.
 So OpenIDM can just be started with the following command

         $ nohup ./startup.sh > logs/console.out 2>&1&